 - Transfer the mixture into a plastic container, cover it and put in the refrigerator.
 This will keep the Sofrito fresh for up to two weeks.

 *This post was first published in August 2012.
-It was updated in September 2018 with new images and video.
+It was updated in February 2022 with new details, tips, images and video.